airplanedev/templates/support_ticket_dashboard/README.md

 ## Next steps

 - Navigate to the support_ticket_dashboard directory: `cd support_ticket_dashboard`
-- Deploy tasks: `airplane deploy tasks --yes`
-- Develop your template locally: `airplane views dev`
+- Develop your template locally: `airplane dev`
 - To use your own Intercom auth token and Linear API key:
   - Intercom:
     - Get your Intercom auth token by following this guide: https://developers.intercom.com/building-apps/docs/authentication-types